This policy identifies required Immunizations for students at Nevada State College, as well as the process for documenting these Immunizations.

 Students should contact their medical provider or a Southern Nevada Health District Vaccination Clinic to inquire about scheduling any needed Immunizations.

-All students are required to show proof of Immunization against any other disease specified by the State Board of Health.
+All students are required to show proof of Immunization against any other disease specified by the State Board of Health, unless the student qualifies for an exemption.
 Information about such Immunization requirements will be distributed to students as they are mandated.

 Required Immunizations are subject to change according to federal and state law.
 If additional Immunization requirements are imposed by law after a student has enrolled at Nevada State College, the student must provide updated documentation in a timely manner indicating the student has met the new Immunization requirements.
 The College may set deadlines for presenting updated documentation; students who do not meet these deadlines will not be allowed to register or enroll for the following term.